10 winners receive prestigious I Love My Librarian Award for outstanding public service

 Since the award’s inception in 2008, library users have shared more than 20,000 nominations detailing how librarians have gone above and beyond to promote literacy, expand access to technology, and support diversity and inclusion in their communities.
 Information regarding previous award winners can be found on the I Love My Librarian website at http://www.ilovelibraries.org/lovemylibrarian.

 Carnegie Corporation of New York generously sponsors the I Love My Librarian Award.
 The New York Public Library also supports the award.
 ALA administers the award through its Communications and Marketing Office, which promotes the value of libraries and librarians.

 The winners of the I Love My Librarian Award are selected by the I Love My Librarian Award Committee.
 This year’s committee members include: Julius C. Jefferson, Jr., (Chair), Immediate Past President, American Library Association; Kathy Carroll, Immediate Past President, American Association of School Librarians; Jon E. Cawthorne, Immediate Past President, Association of College & Research Libraries; Melanie Huggins, President, Public Library Association; and Caryl Matute, Senior Director of Branch Libraries and Patron Services, New York Public Library.

 About Carnegie Corporation of New York

-Carnegie Corporation of New York was established by Andrew Carnegie in 1911 “to promote the advancement and diffusion of knowledge and understanding.”
-In keeping with this mandate, the Corporation's work focuses on the issues that Andrew Carnegie considered of paramount importance: international peace, the advancement of education and knowledge, and the strength of our democracy.
+Carnegie Corporation of New York was established by Andrew Carnegie in 1911 to promote the advancement and diffusion of knowledge and understanding.
+In keeping with this mandate, the Corporation's work focuses on the issues that Andrew Carnegie considered of paramount importance: education, international peace, and a strong democracy.